MAD-Simulations/C208B/README.md

 Alternate air, Pitot heat and Stall heat work.
 Analog instruments work (except Torque).
 Yokes work and animated, Rudder pedals also animated.
-Panel is mostly textured, fuselage also, but the UV Map of the fuselage will change.
+Panel is mostly textured, fuselage also.
 Yokes can be hidden.

 To-do: